JumboInteractiveLimited/douceur/README.md

 Parser is vaguely inspired by [CSS Syntax Module Level 3](http://www.w3.org/TR/css3-syntax) and [corresponding JS parser](https://github.com/tabatkins/parse-css).

-Inliner only parses CSS defined in HTML document, it *DOES NOT* fetch external stylesheets (for now).
+Inliner can parse embedded CSS from a HTML document, or can external stylesheet.

 Inliner inserts additional attributes when possible, for example: